 Leaving Your Family Legacy Behind

-While you can’t change your genes, you can learn to recognize and stop repeating harmful money habits your parents passed down to you.
-Here’s your three-step plan to escape from a legacy of financial mismanagement.
+While you can’t change your genes, you can stop repeating harmful money habits your parents passed down to you.

 Step 1: Make The Connections

-To get a handle on the negative financial imprint left by your childhood, think back to how your parents influenced your money beliefs.
-Ask yourself a few questions: What three things did your mom and dad teach you about money?
+Think back to how your parents influenced your money beliefs.
+Ask yourself: What three things did your mom and dad teach you about money?
 What is your earliest money-related memory and your most painful money memory?
-What is your biggest financial fear these days?
+What is your biggest financial fear?

 “Addressing these can uncover deep-seated patterns,” Klontz says.
 “For example, if your parents never talked about finances, you may have interpreted that as meaning that money is unimportant.
 Whereas people who grew up with spendthrift parents who modeled excessive buying are at risk of inheriting the attitude that more stuff will make them happier.
 They’re likely to use money as an emotional Band-aid.”